HuakunShen/AndroidApp_Game_Centre/README.md

 * Autosave: autosave game state every 5 sec.

-* Undo: user can undo previous 3 steps by default, but they can change that before the game starts.
+* Undo: user can undo previous 3 steps by default, but they can change that before the game starts, the max undo can be set is 20.

 * Game Complexity: user can choose three different modes of the game. (including 3x3, 4x4, 5x5)